PRAB > News & Knowledge > Case Studies > Case Study: Cashing in Your Chips

 Efficient Operations

-Installation of PRAB Guardian Coolant Recycling System | Prab.com
+Installation Of Prab Guardian Coolant Recycling System | Prab.com

 PRAB’s Guardian Recycling System filters particulates and tramp oil from coolant before returning it to the machine tools.